Robins Academic Advising

 RSB Independent Study Policy

 Independent studies within the Robins School require the approval of the instructor, the department chair, and the associate dean of undergraduate business programs prior to the work undertaken for the independent study.
 Independent studies within the Robins School will not typically duplicate available course offerings and content.
 Each independent study must provide a rigorous academic experience with learning objectives and scope comparable to other undergraduate business courses.
-The student is expected to produce a final academic product to be completed during the semester for which he/she is registered for the course.
+The student is expected to produce a final academic product during the semester in which he/she is registered for the course.
 The instructor will submit a final grade at the end of the semester in which the independent study was undertaken.
 The course may not be pass/fail.